Performance to price ratio. The higher, the better.

 Technical specs

-GeForce GTX 650's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+GeForce GTX 650's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of GeForce GTX 650's performance, but for precise assessment you have to consider its benchmark and gaming test results.

-Information on GeForce GTX 650's compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop graphics cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This section provides details about the physical dimensions of GeForce GTX 650 and its compatibility with other computer components.
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 Memory